nhsconnect/Events-Management/pages/messages/messages/encounter_1.md

 The event message will contain a mandatory `MessageHeader` resource as the first element within the event message bundle as per FHIR messaging requirements.
 The MessageHeader resource references an `encounter` resource as the focus of the event message.
 The encounter resource represents the encounter that happened and should be populated as per the guidance below.

-Publishers **SHOULD** include DocumentReference resources pointing to supporting information, where supporting information is available.
-Where there is a strong use case for including the supporting information as resources within the event message bundle, it may be include as resources but the event message **SHOULD** also contain pointers to where the same data can be retrieved.
+Publishers **MUST** include NRL DocumentReference resources pointing to supporting information, where supporting information where it is available.
+Where there is a strong use case for including the supporting information as resources within the event message bundle, it may be include as resources but the event message **MUST** also contain pointers to where the same event-related information can be retrieved.

 <div class="tabPanel">